petter-holmberg/cpp-ref/concepts.md

 Note that copy semantics do not preclude shallow copies.
 If they did, we might not be able to conclude that pointers are copyable.
 Shallow-copied types may be regular with respect to copy and move semantics, but they probably have some operations that are not equality preserving.
 This is definitely the case with some `InputIterator`s such as `istream_iterator`.

-Proper use of the `Semiregular` concept requires that it is evaluated over value types, not object types:
+Proper use of the `semiregular` concept requires that it is evaluated over value types, not object types:

 - Constants (`const T`) and `constexpr` objects do not have `Semiregular` types since they cannot be assigned to.
 - Volatile types (`volatile T`) are not `Semiregular` since their objects' states may by changed externally.